#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Check the USDA planting zone map, as planting zones have changed slightly over the years.
+Check the USDA planting zone map, as planting zones have shifted over the years.
 Zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

 Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
+Yes, if you raised plants indoors from seeds, harden them first before you transplant them.
+Hardening allows your seedlings to adjust to outdoor life and the fluctuating spring weather, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.

 Nearby Stores